MooersLab/emacs-learning-spiral-hydra/README.md

 ("z" hydra-of-hydras/body :color blue)
 ```

-# Learning sprial hydra
+# Learning spiral hydra
 Below is a literate programming document.
-It was generated from a buffer containing the hydras by using the `elispdoc` package found [here](https://github.com/benleis1/elispdoc).
+It was generated from a buffer in Emacs that contained the hydras by using the `elispdoc` package found [here](https://github.com/benleis1/elispdoc).
+This document has been extensively edited subsequently.

 This is a nested set of hydras.
 The hydra at the bottom is the master hydra: hydra-of-learning-spiral.